wyattevers613/cy300Project/README.md

 #### hud.py
 Contains the custom functions needed to create the Heads Up Display in the game window.
 Also contains hudButton class which is subclass of the MenuButton class.
 #### main.py
 Contains the main game loop.
-This file is run for the program to launch.
 #### menuButton.py
 Contains the custom MenuButton class which forms the foundation of all interactive elements in menus.
 #### menuFunctions.py